With almost half of all proposals in Ireland taking place over Christmas and New Year, the peak season for engagement ring shopping is nearly upon us.

 Another growing trend is couples using their parents’ and grandparents’ rings.
 We attribute this to the fact that most people getting engaged now are of an age where their parents have better quality engagement rings than those of previous generations.

-For example, couples who got engaged in the 1990s would most likely have engagement rings that are certified and in good condition, so the diamonds and metal can be reused.
+For example, couples who got engaged in the 1990s would most likely have engagement rings that are certified and in good condition.
+As a result, the diamonds and metal can be reused.
 In contrast, engagement rings from the 1970s generally featured smaller diamonds of poorer quality.

-The average person aged in their mid 20s today may have parents who own a decent diamond ring which they may inherit, so as time goes on the use of family heirlooms will increase in popularity.
+The average person aged in their mid 20s today may have parents who own a decent diamond ring which they may inherits.
+So as time goes on the use of family heirlooms will increase in popularity.

-With our bespoke jewellery service, it’s possible to incorporate a family heirloom into an engagement ring for the next generation by using the diamond and metal from an inherited ring to create a completely new and personalised ring.
+With our bespoke jewellery service, it’s possible to incorporate a family heirloom into an engagement ring for the next generation.
+We do this by using the diamond and metal from an inherited ring to create a completely new and personalised ring.